tensorflow/hub/docs/common_signatures/text.md

 # Common Signatures for Text

-This page describes common signatures for [TensorFlow Hub Modules](../../README.md) for tasks that accept text inputs.
+This page describes common signatures that should be implemented by modules for tasks that accept text inputs.

 ## Text feature vector